chengkuangan/Containers/etcd-backup/README.md

     ```
     $ kubectl create -f etcd-backup.yaml
     ```
     Note: This will create all the necessary ClusterRole, ClusterRoleBinding, PVC, namespaces and Pod.
 Make sure the required PersistentVolume are created if your Kubernetes cluster does not support `Dynamic Storage Class`.
-Refer [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) for guide to create PersistentVolume if requried.
+Refer [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) for guide to create PersistentVolume if required.

 3. To test the container